 Add to the List: The Horn Honking Itself

 When we drove the narrow gravel roads the sound was gone, or we didn’t hear it.
 However, it was replaced by something more annoying.
 With every little bump, pothole or ditch the horn honked, especially if another car or person was near.
-In itself not bad when some good-looking girls were about, but it did embarrass me when we drove passed a police check point or traversed a small town.
+In itself not bad when some good-looking girls were about, but it did embarrass me when we drove past a police checkpoint or traversed a small town.

 Another thing seemed related to the horn or the steering wheel issues as well.
-As we drove off-roads, the steering shaft made a eerie rasping sound like you hear when somebody draws a fork over a ceramic plate, or draws a piece of chalk on a board.
-You know, the sound that gives you goose bumps.
+As we drove off-roads, the steering shaft made an eerie rasping sound like you hear when somebody draws a fork over a ceramic plate, or draws a piece of chalk on a board.
+You know, the sound that gives you goosebumps.
 Karin-Marijke made sure this issue immediately moved up the car-problem-priority hit parade as number one.